jgdovis/MITxPRO_Build-A-Formik-Form/README.md

 ## INSTALLATION GUIDELINES

-To install this MITxPRO GitHub page project in your local machine, follow these steps:
+To install this MITxPRO_Build-A-Formik-Form GitHub page project in your local machine, follow these steps:

 1. Download or clone the project from GitHub Repository.
 2. Go to content folder and add it to your code editor tool.